 When Management Stalls, Problems Complexify

 In a real-life example, Company A experienced drastic inventory shortfalls during a time of sales growth.
 Sales reps complained vociferously to their management that their accounts weren’t receiving the committed merchandise.
-When management promises to look into the situation and improve it didn’t pan out, a couple of sales reps started “stealing” product from the warehouse and hid it elsewhere on premises so they could take care of their own customers.
+When management promises to fix the situation didn’t pan out, a couple of sales reps started “stealing” product from the warehouse and hid it elsewhere on premises so they could take care of their own customers.

 Most employees don’t want to whine.
 The good ones try hard to work with the problematic structure, department, or person before giving up or looking for workarounds.
 And since most good employees don’t want to trash their colleagues, even unsuccessful ones, they may purposely avoid necessary conflict or not escalate the problem quickly enough.
 (Here are some suggestions for coping with colleagues who aren’t playing well together.)